Are diamonds a good investment? Yes, they can be, assuming they are real. To the untrained eye, fake diamonds will look deceptively real.

 The AMF warns investors not to respond to any inquiries that may be received from any company purporting to be marketing diamonds that is named on their blacklist and not to communicate with them or their affiliates “in any form whatsoever.”

-How Can You Avoid Diamond Investment Scams?
+How Can You Be Sure about Your Diamond Investment?

 Now that an official bilingual online list of phony diamond investment sites exists, check to make sure that the one you are considering doesn’t appear on it.
 But again, since that list is not and cannot be all inclusive, there are several other critical factors to consider: